 Any organization recognized as a tax-exempt entity according to the Internal Revenue Code may apply for funding.
 This includes non-profit agencies, public or private schools, and public institutions, such as universities and governmental entities (state, local, federal) based in the United States or any of its territories.
 We do not fund outside the United States.
 Kessler Foundation will not fund projects that discriminate in hiring staff or providing services on basis of race, gender, religion, marital status, sexual orientation or national origin.
 Organizations employing a large number of staff members self-identifying as having a disability is scored higher.

 All interested applicants must submit an online concept application.
+The grant concept application is due February 22, 2022 at 5 p.m.
+ET.
 After scoring and review, a selected group of candidates will be asked to submit a full grant proposal.
-The concept is scored and reviewed for originality, creativity, feasibility, and collaborative stakeholder team.
+The concept is reviewed for originality, creativity, feasibility, and collaborative stakeholder team.
 Final grant candidates are selected from the full proposal candidate pool.
-All potential grant candidates will meet with Kessler's Grant Committee by video conference in the fall of 2020.
+All potential grant candidates will meet with Kessler's Grant Committee by video conference in the fall of 2022.
 All grants recommended for funding are subsequently approved by our Board of Trustees.
-Signature Employment Grants will be awarded on December 14, 2020 for the grant period January 1, 2021 – December 31, 2022.
+Signature Employment Grants will be awarded on December 9, 2022 for the grant period January 1, 2023 – December 31, 2024.
 Organizations approved for funding must obtain matching funds equal to 15 percent of the Kessler Foundation grant.
 Grant recipients will be required to submit documentation with the source, date, and amount of the matching funds or a pledge letter that meets the matching funds requirement.
 All approved grants are assigned to an external evaluator paid for by the Foundation.
 All grants are awarded at the discretion of Kessler Foundation.

 Previously awarded grants Grant listing by year